 A toilet can leak from different locations, and if you see water around the base it doesn’t necessarily mean the problem is coming from the base.
 However…

-A decayed wax ring in the base is the mostly likely source of this problem.
+A decayed wax ring is a common cause of toilet leaks around the base.
 That wax ring seals the toilet and the drain onto the floor and provides a barrier against the escape of water.
 This wax may shrivel and decay over time, leading to leaking from the base.
 Fortunately, new wax rings are inexpensive.
 However, to put the ring in place, the toilet must be detached from the floor and lifted up.
 You don’t want to do this yourself—call for a professional plumber to do the job.

-Leaks from the feed line are also a possibility.
+If you notice the toilet in your home leaking from the bottom base, this may be caused by a damaged feed line.
 The feed line is the plastic tube that comes from the wall and attaches to the toilet tank.
-Water can seep from around the shut-off valve and appear to be coming from the base.
+Water can seep from around the shut-off valve to the base.

-Cracks in the porcelain are one of the most serious possibilities.
+The toilet in your bathroom may be leaking from the base due to cracks in the porcelain.
 If cracks along the bowl are large enough to allow for the water to begin to leak, the toilet is in serious trouble.
 In most cases, you’ll need to have the entire toilet replaced.

 Leaks between the tank and the bowl are a frequent cause of leaking.
 If the gaskets between the tank and bowl are loose or damaged, water will seep from the tank to the floor.
 You may notice the toilet running when it shouldn’t because water keeps leaving the tank.
 Have a plumber take care of this right away.